What’s Rochester Spoken Word all about, anyway?

 Unfortunately, success can be a double-edged sword.
 There are costs involved with putting on a monthly event, and more attendees, mean more costs.
 After packing Cheshire for five consecutive months, it was decided that for the Speak Easy Series to continue, we’d have to charge a small admission fee.
 We had faith that people would appreciate the quality of the events and pay to attend, even if admission had been free in the past.
 We’re happy to say we were right.
 Since we started selling tickets, every Speak Easy has been sold out.

 We hope you’ll join us as a reader or an audience member in the near future.
 To request a slot to read, please fill out the form on our home page.
 To purchase tickets to one of our events, check out our Events Calendar.

 What’s the Speak Easy format?

-Unless identified as a special event, a normal Speak Easy consists of nine to ten writers each reading a partial or completed piece of their own work.
+Unless identified as a special event, a normal Speak Easy consists of ten writers each reading a single partial or completed piece of their own work.
 Some events are themed, others open to any topic.
 Most of the time, each writer is given up to 10 minutes to read their piece.
 There is an MC on hand to introduce the readers and to keep things moving along.
 The readers are broken into two sets with a 15-minute intermission between them.
 After all readers have read, we call them all back to the stage for a Q&A session where the MC and audience can ask questions of the readers and the readers can ask questions of everyone.
 Audience members are free to mingle with the writers at the beginning and end of the event and during intermission if they have specific questions.
 The readings are live-streamed, and a photographer is on hand to document the event.